Healthcare Marketing: Here’s What You Need to Know in 2024

 However, with this increased access to data comes the potential for information overload and anxiety.

 That means you must practice strategic, thoughtful, patient communication.
-You should:

 • Be respectful of their mental health, and: